 Jean-Paul Paquet’s family has worked in the Mâcconnais region of Burgundy since his Grandfather settled there in 1955.
 Jean-Paul’s father was eventually able to purchase a small 7 acre domaine in the heart of Pouilly Fuissé in 1971.
 Jean-Paul and his wife took over in 1978 and have purchased several additional plots since then.
-In 2003 when their son Yannick joined the family business, they decided to increase the size of the domaine again and purchased a vineyard outside the Chateau de Chaintré from which they produce Macon-Chaintré and Bourgogone Chardonnay.
+In 2003 when their son Yannick joined the family business, they decided to increase the size of the domaine again and purchased a vineyard outside the Chateau de Chaintré from which they produce Macon-Chaintré andBourgogone Chardonnay.

-The village of Chaintré lies just south of the famous towns of Pouilly and Fuisseé in the Mâcconnias.
-Here, the rolling hills abut the Soan river and the shale soils are dominated by limestone and clay.
-This wine is produced from vines averaging 30 years with favorable south-eastern exposure.
-The vineyard lies just outside the beautiful old Chateau de Chaintré.
+The Davayé commune lies in Southern Burgundy, 1,000 ft. above sea level, just north of the famous towns of Pouilly and Fuissé in the Mâconnais.
+Here, rolling hills abut the Soan river and the shale soils are dominated by limestone and clay.
+Because of this, Paquet’s Saint-Véran shares more similarities with Pouilly-Fuissé than with wines produced in the Southern part of the AOC where sandy, acidic soils tend to produce leaner, more simple wines.
+This wine is produced from vines averaging 25 years with favorable exposure.